YuChungLin/Code-Test/README.md

 # Directory

-- Data: Contains the Raw PDF and the desired output \n
+- Data: Contains the Raw PDF and the desired output
 - Source Code: Contains the notebook(s) used to accomplish the task